michaeltwo/survey/README.md

 If it is running in a server, please input the server ip address <http://serverIP:8000>

-(optional)If domain name and certificate are required, just binding it to your domain,setup Dns,import certificate.)
+(optional)If domain name and certificate are required, just binding it to your domain,setup DNS,import certificate.)

 ## Usage